Become a SWAT Agent: Education Requirements and Career Information

 Learn how to become a SWAT agent.
 Research the job duties and the education requirements associated with this job and find out how to start a career as a SWAT agent.

-Do I Want to Be a SWAT Agent?
+Should I Become a SWAT Agent?

 Experienced law enforcement officers who want to work on tactical response units may seek assignment to special weapons and tactics (SWAT) teams.
 These teams are found in large local police departments and at federal law enforcement agencies, including the FBI.